Over the past year, I’ve been asked numerous times for my bookstagram tips. In this post, I’ll be divulging all my secrets.

 Blogging has been my full-time job since 2015 and in the last few years, I took on a second job as a social media manager for several local businesses.
 Between the two, I’ve learned my fair share about Instagram and what it takes to succeed.
 Now, I don’t claim to be any kind of expert, but I’ve gone through a lot of trial and error and done ridiculous amounts of research, so hopefully, my word will count for something.

-At this point in time, I fluctuate between a 24-34% engagement rate on my bookstagram page, which has less than 6000 followers.
+At this point in time, I fluctuate between a 20-30% engagement rate on my bookstagram page, which has just over 7000 followers.
 I realize that the percentage has a lot to do with how young my account is, but I’ll get to that later on in this post.
 I’m stating these numbers to say that it doesn’t take a crazy large following for an Instagram account to perform well.
 Keep reading to find out what I’ve learned and what you can do to master bookstagram as well!

 30+ Props for Cozy Bookstagram Photos // 4 Presets to Elevate Your Insta Feed // Get to Know the Bookstagrammer